 In the garden of Eden, we encounter two trees: the tree of knowledge, good and evil; and the tree of life.
 In Genesis chapter III, we discover new humans in the garden (if we accept either the seven day creation narrative of Genesis I, or the 'soil and rib' narrative of Genesis II).
-The humans freely … Continue reading In Defense of the Serpent
+The humans … Continue reading Genesis III: In Defense of the Serpent

 Safety Last!
 (1923) Director: Fred C. Newmeyer, Sam Taylor Released in 1923, Safety Last! is a brilliant comedy and is Harold Lloyd’s most famous film.
 Here is the iconic scene of Lloyd hanging from the clock high above moving traffic: The film opens with Harold, his mother, and girlfriend Mildred walking to the train station with what … Continue reading Safety Last!